kwaldenphd/Python/README.md

   print(character.title() + "Stark")
 ```

-<blockquote>Note: I used the # to create a comment and describe the purpose of this python program.
+<blockquote>Note: I used the # to create a comment and describe the purpose of this Python program.
 Comments are written for the human users of the program and will not be processed as code by the computer.
 Every programming language uses a different set of symbols to designate comments in the code.
 It’s good practice to include comments in your code so that you code can be modified and reused.</blockquote>

 <blockquote>Note the use of the plural for the name of the list and the singular for the individual item is not required.
 We are just declaring variables here.
 I could have used anything to name the individual items (e.g. for person in characters).
 All you are doing with this step is setting a new variable for the individual item.
 It is standard convention to use the plural and singular terms so that the person reading the code can interpret what it is doing.</blockquote>

 75. The loop command steps through the list one value at a time.
 The loop continues until it reaches the end of the list.

-76. In this case, for each item in the list called “characters” the program prints the value of each “character” in the list concatenated with the string “ Stark”.
+76. In this case, for each item in the list called `“characters”` the program prints the value of each `“character”` in the list concatenated with the string `" Stark”`.

 This produces the output:
 ```
 Arya Stark
 Benjen Stark